-The following items relating to the completion of our audit procedures are outstanding at the date of the release of this report:
+The following items relating to the completion of our audit procedures that were outstanding at the date of the release of our initial report for the 5 December Audit Committee.
+All of these have now been concluded:

-Item Actions to resolve Responsibility Reserves Queries with management Management and EY Related Parties Review of remaining company house details Management and EY Journals Completion of testing in the week of 2 December 2019 EY Review of the final set of the financial statements Receipt and review of the final version of the accounts EY and management Completion of subsequent events review Completion of subsequent events procedures to the date of signing the audit report EY and management Final Manager and Associate Partner reviews Final Associate Partner and Manager review of the concluded work, audit adjustments and reporting EY Receipt of the signed accounts an management representation letter.
-Receipt of signed accounts and management representation letter Management and Governance and Audit Committee
+- Item Actions to resolve Responsibility Reserves Work on Capital Grants Received in Advance in Progress EY and Management Related Parties Ready for Manager and Partner Review EY Journals Ready for Manager and Partner Review EY Review of the final set of the financial statements Receipt and review of the final version of the accounts EY and management Completion of subsequent events review Completion of subsequent events procedures to the date of signing the audit report EY and management Final Manager and Associate Partner reviews Final Associate Partner and Manager review of the concluded work, audit adjustments and reporting EY Receipt of the signed accounts an management representation letter.
+Receipt of signed accounts and management representation letter Management and Audit Committee